makerdao/endgame-toolkit/script/output/314311/phase-1b/README.md

-Script outputs for Mainnet for `phase-1b`.
+Script outputs for Tenderly Testnets for `phase-1b`.